jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/2_Experiment.typ

 6) Gas or medium in the external environment
 7) External pressure
 8) External temperature

+// ---------------------------------- here ---------------------------------- //
+The next work to be examined in detail is @jallais2017effects.
+In the experiment presented therein, the effect of oxidizing agents, such as air, pure oxygen O#sub[2], nitrous oxide N#sub[2]O, and acetylene C#sub[2]H#sub[2], on the spontaneous ignition of hydrogen was investigated.
+The various oxidizing agents flow perpendicular to the hydrogen jet.
+Similar to the previous mentioned investigations, hydrogen is also released here from a high-pressure vessel through a nozzle into the atmosphere.
+However, this atmosphere is now flowed through by various oxidizing agents, which represents a significant difference from earlier investigations with a free atmosphere.
+For the experiments, a straight expansion tube with a diameter of $4 "mm"$ and a length of $10 "cm"$ was used.
+The spontaneous ignition was observed with a high-speed camera and the external overpressures were measured.

+The results of the experiments in @jallais2017effects are shown in Figure 18.
+These illustrate the influence of the pressure in the hydrogen container and the ambient gas on causing a possible self-ignition.

+[Figure 18: Influence of pressure in the hydrogen container and surrounding gas atmosphere on the self-ignition of a hydrogen jet @jallais2017effects]

+First, it can be seen from the results in Figure 18 that increasing pressure in the hydrogen container increases the probability of self-ignition.
+Furthermore, it can be noted that at low pressure values, self-ignition could be avoided in all investigated gas environments.
+Preventing unwanted hydrogen ignitions is considered one of the most important safety requirements for the application of hydrogen in practice.
+If focusing exclusively on this criterion, the following conclusions can be drawn.
+Oxygen O₂ as the ambient gas leads to the most unsafe working conditions for working with hydrogen.
+Pure air and nitrous oxide N₂O, which according to the results are preferable, are nevertheless classified as unsafe by the author of this report.
+Only acetylene C₂H₂, which represents a combustible gas, could meet the safety requirements for p < 230 bar.

+Various literature sources, some of which are mentioned in @Rosen2018, can be used to derive recurring essential parameters to minimize the probability of occurrence of self-ignition.
+These are found in Table 25.

 To apply the collected knowledge to the project in K2H2, some points should be reconsidered.
 The hydrogen is to be used in an experimental investigation and it is under very high pressure.
 Assuming a working nominal pressure of 300 bar and a burst factor of 2.25, at least 675 bar must be applied for a burst test.
 It involves 4 structurally integral CFRP tanks with a length of 9.2 m.
 The experimental investigation requires the attachment of various measuring devices, lines to get the hydrogen into the tanks on the one hand and to generate the pressure on the other hand.
 In addition, a method is needed to apply the aerodynamic loads.
 The listed points show considerable safety concerns.
 While handling hydrogen is already dangerous at comparatively low pressures, the K2H2 wing represents an innovative technology.
 At the time of writing this report, there are no publicly accessible or known comparable investigations for this.